giffordlabcvr/AAV-Atlas/analyses/ht_analysis/README.md

 Background and Rationale
 ------------------------

-AAVs are small, non-enveloped DNA viruses whose *rep* and *cap* genes often show incongruent phylogenetic relationships.
+The *rep* and *cap* genes of AAVs show incongruent phylogenetic relationships.
 This observation, supported by historical and experimental context, suggests that recombination events have mediated horizontal transfer of capsid genes between otherwise divergent lineages.

 This analysis builds on these observations by: